 On September 17, 2003, the Company entered into a loan agreement with SunTrust Bank for a line of credit of \$5 million.
-This agreement was renewed and is due to mature on August 31, 2005.
+This agreement was renewed and is due upon demand.
 The facility bears an interest rate at LIBOR plus 1.75%.
 The Company has not drawn on this line of credit.
-Management are currently assessing their needs in regards to the potential renewal of this agreement.